-- Pick your battles.
 Independence is the name of the game at this developmental stage.
 “I can do it myself!” is the battle cry of virtually every preschooler.
-You can engage in war or you can concede before it begins.
-Things like what she wears (as long as it is appropriate for the weather), what order she completes her morning routine, whether or not she has left-overs for breakfast are things that you want to let go.
-Go to the mat on issues such as gentle hands and words, following directions and showing respect for others.
+You don’t need to engage in the battles however.
+Things like what she wears, what order she completes her morning routine, whether or not she has left-overs for breakfast are things that you want to let go.
+Attend to issues such as gentle hands and words, following directions and showing respect for others.
+Allow autonomy and choice as often as is possible and practical.
+It is okay for children to know that sometimes there will not be a choice.

-- Speak slowly and clearly with eye contact.
 To make sure that you are heard, you need to make eye contact with your child before giving an instruction.
 These instructions should be short with no more than one or two components.
 You can say, “Go put your truck in the toy box and then come back for your next instruction.”
-For particularly unfocused children, you may want to have them repeat the instructions back to you before sending them on their way.
+For some children you may find it helpful to have them repeat the instructions back to you before sending them on their way.

-- Find a school that supports your style of parenting.
 For many children, this is when they will enter a formal school setting for the first time.
 You will need to choose wisely.
 While you may not think that this should be part of your discipline plan, it is.
 You will be entrusting your child to the care of other adults for several hours a week.
-If the staff and environment do not support your family’s values regarding personal conduct, you will find yourself with daily repair work to do in the area of discipline.
+If the staff and environment do not support your family’s values and expectations, you may find yourself with daily repair work to do in the area of discipline.

 This is a fun but also tiring time for parents.
-Put in the effort now and you will reap the results in the future.
+Put in the effort now and you will reap the rewards in the future.

 well on that age they must have discipline it well as they are developing.
 But be careful with discipline strategy.